88-degrees/Book-of-Changes/appendix02s2.md

 Paragraph 6.
 As in line 2 the attractive power of benevolence is shown, so in line 6 we have the repulsive power of selfishness exhibited.
 Mark the 'from beyond' in both paragraphs.

-321:XLIII We can only understand the mounting of the waters of a marsh up into the sky of the phenomenon of evaporation; and certainly the waters so formed into clouds will be condensed, and come down again as rain.
+<a name="fn_232"></a>[321:XLIII](#fr_232) We can only understand the mounting of the waters of a marsh up into the sky of the phenomenon of evaporation; and certainly the waters so formed into clouds will be condensed, and come down again as rain.
 This may be taken as an image of dispersion, but not of displacement in the sense of the Text of the hexagram.

 The first clause of the application follows naturally enough from the above interpretation of the Symbolism.
 [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi) says he does not understand the second clause.
 Many critics adopt the view of it which appears in the translation.